TaddyLab/hockey/data/readme.md

 The seasonal salary data sets for each player from season 2002 until the current season is obtained from BlackHawk Zone.
 The data sets are cleaned and merged to a single set (**'nhlsalaries_bhz.txt'**).

 Player effects, including the plus.minus value and position, are added to the salary data set (**'salary_pm.txt'**).

+**'nhlsalaries_hzp.txt'** is another salary data set obtained from Hockeyzone Plus.
+The two salary data sets both have some missing values.
+But in general, the data from BlackHawk Zone is better to use.
+More comparisons of these two data sets are summarized in **'comparison_salarydata.md'**.
+(Use them at your own risk)